Red Hat Training

 [lv_rmeta_0] /dev/sdh1(0)

-Note that even though the failed device has been replaced, the display still indicates that LVM could not find the failed device.
-This is because, although the failed device has been removed from the RAID logical volume, the failed device has not yet been removed from the volume group.
-To remove the failed device from the volume group, you can execute vgreduce --removemissing VG.
+Even though the failed device is now replaced, the display still indicates that LVM could not find the failed device because the device is not yet removed from the volume group.
+You can remove the failed device from the volume group by executing the vgreduce --removemissing my_vg command.

 # lvs -a -o name,copy_percent,devices my_vg